Judge hits pause on lake drain

 The hearing is scheduled to recommence at 10 a.m.
 Monday in courtroom 201.
 Attorneys have said they may need that day and possibly more to finish putting on witnesses and arguing their sides.

-Dalondo Moultrie is the assistant managing editor of the Seguin Gazette.
-You can e-mail him at dalondo.moultrie@seguingazette.com .
+Dalondo Moultrie is the Assistant Managing Editor of the Seguin Gazette.
+He can be reached at dalondo.moultrie@seguingazette.com

 (0) comments